Wlundqvist/developer.swedbankpay.com/_includes/seamless-view-events.md

 ## `onPaymentTransactionFailed`

-This event triggers when a payment attempt fails, further attempts can be made for the payment.
+{% include events/onpaymenttransactionfailed.md %}

 An error message will appear in the payment UI, and the payer will be able to try again or choose another payment instrument.
-The `onPaymentTransactionFailed` event is raised with the following event argument
+The `onPaymentTransactionFailed` event is raised with the following event argument object:
-object:

 {:.code-view-header}
 **onPaymentTransactionFailed event object**